konstanzer/reducing_churn/readme.md

 * After: Out of 100 customers, picks out 40 and this subset includes 20 of 25 churning customers.

-The model's predictions can be thought of as a concentrated solution putting high-risk customers in a smaller subset.
+The model's predictions can be thought of as a concentrated solution putting (most) high-risk customers in a smaller subset.

 ![](img/dilute.png)